 - 2.8 The Airport line saw the largest increase in, and the highest level of, youth related incidents on the network, with an estimated 50% of all reported incidents being categorised as such compared to 33% during 2019.
 Incident types relate mainly to obstructing the operation of the network, e.g., emergency door handle activations (126 reported during 2021 compared with 40 in 2020) and criminal damage.
-In response, dedicated security has been provided at Wythenshawe Interchange, regular local partnership meetings have been established, information and intelligence is being fed through on a weekly basis to the local authority and a number of repeat offenders have been identified and served with served with exclusion orders. - 2.9 The Oldham and Rochdale line had the highest number of higher impact incidents such as assaults, robberies and thefts.
+In response, dedicated security has been provided at Wythenshawe Interchange, regular local partnership meetings have been established, information and intelligence is being fed through on a weekly basis to the local authority and a number of repeat offenders have been identified and served with served with exclusion orders5. - 2.9 The Oldham and Rochdale line had the highest number of higher impact incidents such as assaults, robberies and thefts.
 Alongside this, the TfGM customer insights surveys show that the Metrolink users from Oldham and Rochdale have some of the lowest levels of satisfaction in terms of safety and security.
 One challenge with Oldham and Rochdale is the size and scope of the corridor and incident levels are not uniform across the line.
 The line is long with 19 stops covering a wide range of geographic and socio-economic areas.
-Along the route there are smaller pockets with higher numbers of incidents including Failsworth, Monsall, Newton Heath and Moston to the southern end and Rochdale Interchange and Newbold to the north.
+Along the route there are smaller pockets with higher numbers of incidents including Failsworth, Monsall, Newton Heath and Moston to the southern end and Rochdale Interchange and Newbold to the north. - 2.10 Metrolink line by line comparisons are shown in Figure 3.